How to Run Mediation Analysis in R: 7 Easy Steps

 Step 2: Import and Explore the Dataset

-Next, we’ll import our dataset into R and look at the first few rows to familiarize ourselves with the data.
-You may use your dataset, or you download my Excel dummy dataset HERE – for educational purposes only.
+Next, we'll import our dataset into R and look at the first few rows to familiarize ourselves with the data.
+You may use your own dataset, or download the practice dataset from the sidebar (for educational purposes only).

 # Import the dataset